-Finding: The Plan conforms to Chapter 11 Growth Management as there are projects, programs, and expenditures identified for encouraging compact development, infill and redevelopment, making efficient use of large blocks of vacant land that meet's the City's housing need, and encouraging development and redevelopment in commercial corridors that is transit-supportive, and offers access and connections for all modes in the Area.
+Finding: The Plan conforms to Chapter 11 Growth Management as for the Project encourages compact development and integration within the Urban Growth Boundary, makes efficient use of large blocks of vacant land that meets the City's housing needs, and supports development and redevelopment along transit-supportive corridors, and offers access and connections for all modes in the Area.
 To the extent not provided by the existing transportation improvements, the development supported by this Plan will be required to make infrastructure improvements as set out in the Bend Development Code.